 - Preheat the oven to 450°F

-- In a food processor, combined the sage, kale and pistachios and pulse until finely chopped.
+- In a food processor, combine the sage, kale and pistachios and pulse until finely chopped.
 Add the Parmesan and pulse again.

 - Remove the veggies from the oven and push them to one side of the pan put the salmon on the other side.
 Rub a few tablespoons of the sage pesto over each file.